andikawilliam/CLICK-ID/README.md

 # CLICK-ID
-This repository contains the files that was used for the author's Undergraduate Thesis.
+This repository contains the files of the CLICK-ID Dataset that was constructed during the author's Undergraduate Thesis; Clickbait Detection for Bahasa Indonesia using Bi-LSTM.
+It is mainly divided into 2 parts, the dataset files and the Scraper code.